Home » from scratch recipes » How to Make Dried Oranges Slices

 Please Note* Do not use orange slices stored for this long for edible purposes.

 How quick and easy was that?!
-Now I want to hear from you!
-Let me know if you make these beautiful DIY dried oranges in the oven, and tell me how you display them for the holidays!
+Now, I’d like to hear from you!
+Let me know if you make these beautiful DIY dried oranges in the oven, and please share with me how you display them for the holidays!
 Do you use them as gift tags?
 Maybe make a garland for your tree?
 I even added a few to my outdoor wreath!
 Wherever you use them, I want to hear about them!
 Let me know how you use them in the comments below!

 More Holiday Inspiration and Crafts